Knee Ligament Injuries: Tears of the Anterior Cruciate Ligament (ACL)

-After your doctor has conducted the examination, he or she may recommend that you undergo more diagnostic tests such as an MRI (magnetic resonance imaging) scan.
+After your doctor has conducted the examination, he or she may recommend that you undergo more diagnostic tests, such as an MRI (magnetic resonance imaging) scan.
 An MRI allows your specialist to clearly see the muscles, tendons, and ligaments of the knee.
 This information helps him or her formulate a treatment plan tailored to your needs.

 The decision to proceed with surgical versus nonsurgical treatment is determined by the patient’s overall health and physical activity.
-There is a consensus among orthopedic surgeons that in a physically active patient a torn ACL requires surgical reconstruction.
-Without an ACL, the knee is inherently unstable and the patient risks further injury when participating in activities.
+There is a consensus among orthopedic surgeons that in a physically active patient, a torn ACL requires surgical reconstruction.
+Without an ACL, the knee is inherently unstable, and the patient risks further injury when participating in activities.

 Immediately after injury, the treatment plan is focused on reducing the patient’s pain and swelling while increasing knee strength.
 Physical therapy can be very useful in this regard, and your specialist may wish that you see a physical therapist prior to surgery.
 If this is the case, surgery can be scheduled once the pain and inflammation are under control.

 - Approximately one week after surgery, you will see your specialist and begin physical therapy.
 The goal of these sessions is to decrease the postoperative pain and swelling while increasing your strength and range of motion.

 Summit Orthopedics believes that the cold compression therapy unit will provide you with the best possible outcome in the days following your surgery.

 There are multiple treatment options for ACL injuries, and new research tells us that age is an important factor in selecting the treatment that will deliver the best outcome.
 Dr. Skendzel explains how age influences the surgical approach he recommends for an ACL reconstruction.